The freedom to move to another EU country to work without a work permit is a right for EU nationals.

 Although these countries are not members of the EU, their nationals can work in the EU on the same footing as EU nationals, since they belong to the European Economic Area.

-Workers from some EU countries may face temporary restrictions on working in Iceland, Liechtenstein or Norway.
-Currently these are: Bulgaria and Romania.
+Workers from Croatia may face temporary restrictions on working in Liechtenstein.

-Under the EU-Switzerland agreement on the free movement of persons, Swiss nationals are free to live and work in the EU, with some restrictions for working in Croatia.
+Under the EU-Switzerland agreement on the free movement of persons, Swiss nationals are free to live and work in the EU.

 Most EU citizens do not need a permit to work in Switzerland.
-Restrictions only apply to nationals of Bulgaria, Croatia and Romania – who need a work permit.
+Restrictions only apply to nationals of Croatia – who need a work permit.
 Find out more on working in Switzerland as an EU citizen.

 The right of Turkish nationals to move to an EU country to work depends entirely on the laws of that country.